 ISO 4217 standard, for example,

-Only countries and currencies currently supported by Routable's Cross-border Payments system will be accepted.
+Only countries and currencies currently supported by Routable's International Payments system will be accepted.
 See the Supported Countries and Territories Explorer to find valid country codes and currency codes.

 Both domestic and international telephone numbers are transmitted in the E.164 format: